What is National Night Out?

 It's America's Night Out Against Crime!

-The "30th Annual National Night Out" (NNO), a unique crime/drug prevention event sponsored by the National Association of Town Watch (NATW), has been scheduled for Tuesday, August 6, 2013.
-Click here for more info.
+The "31st Annual National Night Out" (NNO), a unique crime/drug prevention event sponsored by the National Association of Town Watch (NATW), has been scheduled for Tuesday, October 7, 2014 with the Kick-Off Party on September 30, 2014.
+Click here for more information.

 Sgt.
 Hazen Lango, the National Night Out Knight, Mayor Matt Powell,

 and Chief Sean Mannix are ready to kick off National Night Out, Tuesday, August 6, 2013!

 This year the City of Cedar Park has elected to celebrate National Night Out on the first Tuesday of October 2014.
 Cedar Park strongly supports the citizen's recommendation to move the National Night Out celebration to a month which has traditionally been a lot cooler.

 We cordially invite you and your community to be a part of our NIGHT OUT team.
 The City of Cedar Park received national recognition in 2013 for it's efforts from National Night Out in Category 3, which is cities with a population between 50,000-99,999.

 Last year's National Night Out campaign involved citizens, law enforcement agencies, civic groups, businesses, neighborhood organizations and local officials from over 10,000 communities from all 50 states, U.S. territories, Canadian cities and military bases worldwide.
 In all, over 37 million people participated in National Night Out 2013.